 Ok so I know that I’ve just posted the recipe for these almond butter choc chip cookies, and these are a riff on that recipe.
-Sorry, yes, I know.
-This was wholly necessary, however, because these cookies needed their name to be clear: they’re vegan snickers cookies.
-And HOT DAMN, they taste EXACTLY like a snickers.
+Sorry.
+This was wholly necessary, however, because these vegan peanut butter cookies needed their own space.
+Why?
+First and foremost, they taste like a snickers.
 A vegan, gluten free, grain free and refined sugar free snickers.

 As we’ve discussed, these vegan snickers cookies cover all sorts of dietary requirements.
 In terms of their FODMAP content:

 - Peanut butter is deemed friendly in 2 tablespoon serves.